 3. Direct-to-Consumer Models

 Artists might start bypassing traditional streaming platforms and engage directly with fans through subscription models or their own apps.
 Platforms like Patreon and Bandcamp have already shown that fans are willing to support artists directly.
-This trend could grow, offering artists more control over their revenue and creative output while building stronger fan communities.
+This trend could grow, offering artists more control over their revenue and creative output while building stronger fan communities. - Blockchain and NFTs

 Blockchain technology and NFTs (non-fungible tokens) have opened up new revenue possibilities for musicians.
 Through blockchain, artists could receive more transparent, timely payments, while NFTs allow for exclusive music releases, special editions, and unique fan experiences.
 We’re likely to see this become more mainstream as artists look for new ways to monetize their work.

-1. Localized Streaming and Niche Platforms
+- Localized Streaming and Niche Platforms

 With global streaming giants dominating the market, the next frontier could be more localized platforms catering to specific countries, cultures, or even genres.
 These platforms could prioritize local artists, helping to preserve regional sounds and boost underrepresented voices in the global market.
-Additionally, niche platforms that focus on particular genres or fan bases may provide a more personalized, community-driven experience for listeners.
+Additionally, niche platforms that focus on particular genres or fan bases may provide a more personalized, community-driven experience for listeners. - Subscription Fatigue and Hybrid Models

 With so many streaming services offering music, movies, and more, consumers are beginning to feel the strain of paying for multiple subscriptions.
 In response, we could see the rise of hybrid models where free, ad-supported options coexist with premium, subscription-based services.
 Platforms may also start bundling music with other entertainment services, offering “all-in-one” subscriptions